areebamoosa/areebamoosa/README.md

 ## Hi, I am Areeba Moosa 👋

 A Computer Science student with a strong interest in becoming a **Software Engineer** and potentially growing into a **Full Stack Developer**.
-Currenntly I have completed foundational work in **HTML** and **CSS** and I’m excited to explore and learn whatever technologies are necessary to thrive in this journey.
+Currently I have completed foundational work in **HTML** and **CSS** and I’m excited to explore and learn whatever technologies are necessary to thrive in this journey.

 ### A Bit About Me: